 Hard Cider Braised Chicken

-- 2 apples , peeled, cored, and cut into 8 wedges*
+- 3 medium Fuji apples , peeled, cored, and cut into 8 wedges each

 - kosher salt and freshly ground pepper

 - Pour off all but 2 tablespoons of fat from the pan.
-Add apple wedges and sauté over medium-high heat until just beginning to brown around the edges, about 2 minutes.
-Transfer to a small bowl and set aside.
-Add shallots and bacon to the pan and cook 3-5 minutes, until the fat is rendered from the bacon and the shallots are soft.
+Add apple wedges and shallots, and sauté over medium-high heat until apples are just beginning to brown around the edges, about 4-5 minutes.
+Add garlic and cook until fragrant, 1 minute.

-Remove chicken and apples from the Dutch oven and tent with foil.
-Discard sage and thyme sprigs from the braising liquid.
-Return Dutch oven to the stove and bring liquid to a simmer.
+- Remove chicken and apples from the pan to a platter and loosely tent with foil.
+Return the pan to the stove to finish the sauce.